 Renewable energy sources mean wood-based fuels, other fuels of plant or animal origin, biogas, biodegradable fractions of fuels derived from recycling or wastes, hydropower, windpower, solar energy and geothermal heat.

-The EU target set for Finland by 2020 is that 38 per cent of energy end-consumption should be produced from renewable sources, but in 2018 this share was already as high as 41 per cent.
+The EU target set for Finland by 2020 was that 38 per cent of energy end-consumption should be produced from renewable sources, but in 2019 this share was already as high as 43 per cent.
 The national target set in the Government Programme and the Energy and Climate Strategy published in 2016 is that the share of renewable energy rises to more than 50 per cent during the 2020s.

-Wood-based fuels the main source of bioenergy in Finland
+Wood-based fuels are the main source of bioenergy in Finland

 We also have a long history in using side streams from wood processing industry - black liquor, bark and sawdust - for energy production.
 In recent years the use of forest chips for energy has been growing as well, and Finnish households use significant amounts of wood and pellets as fuel.
 Many wood products and wooden structures can be used for energy at the end of their lifecycle.